Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian

-The following gives step-by-step instructions on efficient exact sampling from the posterior distribution of fixed effects and random effects using Theorem~\ref{cor:4}, which we refer to as EPR.
-We consider Gaussian data with possibly unknown non-constant variance, Poisson data, binomial data, and Gaussian priors on $\bm{\beta}$ and $\bm{\eta}$.
+The following gives step-by-step instructions on obtaining efficient independent replicates directly from the posterior distribution of fixed effects and random effects using Theorem~\ref{thm:4}, which we refer to as EPR.
+We consider Gaussian data with unknown non-constant variance, Poisson data, binomial data, and Gaussian priors on $\bm{\beta}$ and $\bm{\eta}$.
 Minor adjustments to these steps are needed for other settings (e.g., jointly modeling just two data types, etc.).